H0sway/cryptocurrency-tracker/PROJECTREADME.md

 * SQL Doesn't accept decimals
 * Users need to enter an investment amount, should be optional.
 Current fix is to have the placeholder value be 0.

+## User Stories:
+* As a crypto investor I want an app that tracks the value of currencies I've invested in or plan on investing in.
+* As a potential investor in cryptocurrencies I want an app that can show me the relevant information I need on currencies to make a decision.
+* As someone who knows little or nothing about cryptocurrencies I want an app that can show me details about a currency's value in a way I can understand.

 ## Download and Run on LocalHost:

 1. Fork the repository to your own Github account (or similar).